 Sasav is commonly made in Goa for a feast after a religious ceremony.
 Saasav pairs well with steamed white rice the staple food of Goa.
 But why wait for a ceremony to make it?
 It is mango season now and Ugadi/ Padwa coming up make it then.
-Here are some recipes with mangoes you will love.
+We are partial to Aam Ras(Mango Pulp) Recipe but here are some recipes with mangoes you will love.

 Hello, and welcome to The Mad Scientist’s Kitchen, Reinventing the Foodie in you!
 Looking for delicious and easy no-fuss party recipes, simple no-cook hors d’oeuvres then hop on with me as we go on a rocking ride.
 I urge you to subscribe to our newsletter so that you get all our posts.
 We will not spam you, promise and the subscribe link is below or on the sidebar too!